Collection Analysis Project (CAP)

 More study space, more technology, and lots more power outlets are needed in the library.
 In addition, because the library provides hundreds of databases and other e-resources, the print collections are not as heavily used as they once were.

 We completed our Collection Analysis Project that examined how the physical collections were being used.
 By reviewing current collection usage patterns, we were able to shrink the footprint of the collection to create additional study spaces.

 What is the Collection Analysis Project (CAP)?

-The Collection Management Department is coordinating an analysis of library collection usage, starting in 2014 and expected to run through spring 2017.
-Collection Management staff are compiling reports that combine circulation, bibliographic, item, and holdings data, which tell the story of an item: when did we add it to our collection?
+The Collection Management Department coordinated a three-year analysis of library collection usage that was completed in 2017.
+Collection Management staff created reports combining circulation, bibliographic, item, and holdings data, to tell the story of an item: when did we add it to our collection?
 Has it ever circulated?
 Is it in an outmoded format, like VHS?
 Was it once popular, but no longer?
-Librarians then apply their subject expertise to these titles, identifying those that may still merit retention, while also flagging those titles that need not be kept.
-Titles that are not retained are sent to a remote storage facility or to a company called Better World Books; titles that are retained can be shifted to other spaces to provide for more study areas in the library.
+Librarians applied their subject expertise to these titles, identifying those that merited retention, while flagging those titles that need not be kept.
+In the end, roughly one-fifth of our collection could be removed, for a variety of reasons:

 - In another area, we eliminated most of the VHS collection, given that the format is no longer supported and 82% of the collection has been unused for the past 5 years.

 Titles that were not retained were sent to a remote storage facility or to a company called Better World Books.